neurolib-dev/neurolib/README.md

 </p>

 # Installation
-`neurolib` requires at least `python 3.7`.
 The easiest way to get going is to install the pypi package using `pip`:

 ```
 pip install neurolib